52 Big Ideas for Bristol

 Contact: Rob Delius

-The aim of the initiative is to:
+Their aim is to:

-- enhance the image of the sector
+- improve the image of the construction industry

 - increase local awareness of careers in the construction and built environment sector